Good Practices for Enterprise Integrations over the Azure Service Bus

 A subscription’s incoming rate becomes consistently higher than its processing rate.
 This should be fine for short periods of time e.g. traffic spikes.
 However if it continues your topic would eventually get full.

 A subscription’s dead-letter queue message count is consistently increasing.

-The above are closely related and are usually a sign that a subscribing system is unavailable or having stability or performance issues.
+The above are closely related and are usually a sign that a subscribing system is having issues with processing messages.
 These issues need to be dealt with ASAP.
 Depending on how the publishing systems can cope with the topic they’re publishing to being full, it could also lead to problems in those systems.
-For the client, this actually accumulated a backlog of failed tasks in a publishing system that was limited and hosted externally.
+For the client, this accumulated a backlog of failed tasks in a publishing system that was limited and hosted externally.
 It was hopelessly retrying over and over, unnecessarily using significant resources which affected other parts of the system such as delays in sending important marketing material.

 Azure Monitor can help here.
-Having structured logging of important information to a centralized logging server such as Seq can also be really beneficial, however, be careful not to create a lot of noise by logging the world.
+Having structured logging of important information to a centralized logging server such as Seq could also be beneficial, however, be careful not to create a lot of noise by logging the world.

 9. Don’t forget the dead-letter queue